 Astro A50 Gaming Headset

-The A50 is an incredible headset; there is no doubt about it.
+The A50 is an incredible gaming headset even for xbox one; there is no doubt about it.
 Right out of the box, it works with pretty much any current or next-gen system that you have.
 PC compatibility is a given, but it’s also going to work with your Xbox 360, PS3, Xbox One, and PS4.

 On top of its compatibility with pretty much anything that you can play a game on, the top feature of the A50 is that it’s wireless.
 That’s right, when you’re playing your favorite game and want to go grab a drink; you’re not going to trip over a headset cable when you do it.